MaibornWolff/elcep/examples/README.md

 # Running example

-This example `docker-compose.yml` runs a independent instance of elcep.
+This example `docker-compose.yml` runs an independent instance of elcep.
 It contains
 - elastic search
 - a log generator (filling the elastic search instance with 'random' logs)